 For fruits, most men and women should consume 2 servings per day.
 A serving is considered:

 For example, 1 cup is about the size of your fist and a ½ cup is what would fit in the palm of your hand.
 Also, one medium piece of whole fruit, like an apple or an orange, is the size of a baseball.

-For vegetables, most men need 3 servings and most women need 2 and ½ servings per day.
+For vegetables, most men need 3 servings and most women need 2.5 servings per day.
 A serving is considered:

 - 2 cups leafy greens like spinach or lettuce

-For example, 2 cups is what would fit in 2 handfuls or 2 fists.
+For example, 2 cups would fit in 2 cupped handfuls or 2 clinched fists.
 Also, a serving of a whole vegetable, like a tomato or potato, is the size of a tennis ball.

-For grains, most men need 7-8 ounce equivalents and most women need 6-ounce equivalents.
+For grains, most men need 6-8 ounce equivalents and most women need 3-6-ounce equivalents.
 An ounce equivalent is:

 - 1 slice of bread

-- ½ cup of cooked rice, pasta, or cooked cereal like oatmeal or cream of wheat
+- 1/2 cup of cooked rice, or pasta

 For example, a slice of bread is about the size of your flat hand or the size of a CD case.
 Also, a ½ cup of cooked grains is what would fit in a cupcake wrapper.